sm360/cronitor-client/README.md

 # cronitor-client

+## Project state
+This repo is read-only in order to keep record of the 1.0.1 version which is now deprecated.

+https://github.com/cronitorio/cronitor-java forked from this repo in March 2020 and it is now the official one!
+It is directly maintained by https://github.com/cronitorio team and his founder https://github.com/aflanagan

 ## What is it ?
 Cronitor-client is a simple Java library designed to help monitor your app.
 With the help of www.cronitor.io, you can easily monitor the routines of your Java projects.